Paras-Roy/Team_Gatiman/README.md

 - **Prediction Pipeline**: A streamlined pipeline is set up to preprocess new data and pass it through the model for accurate sentiment analysis and categorization.

-## Installation and Usage

-For detailed instructions on how to install and use the software, please refer to the [Installation Guide](docs/INSTALL.md) and [User Manual](docs/USER_MANUAL.md) in the documentation folder.

-## Contributing

-We welcome contributions from the community to enhance this project.
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get involved.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contact

-For inquiries, support, or feedback, please contact us at [contact@example.com](mailto:contact@example.com).

 ---